magrueni/firesize_publi/README.md

-# firesize_publi
+# Modelling the effect of VPD on maximum fire size and severity in Europe

-code for the publication in GCB entitled: Increasing aridity causes larger and more severe forest fires across Europe
+code and data for the publication in GCB entitled: Increasing aridity causes larger and more severe forest fires across Europe